Kizuyo/SylhShrinkerCartPlus/README.md

 Check out the [wiki](https://thunderstore.io/c/repo/p/Sylhaance/SylhShrinkerCartPlus/wiki/) below to dive deeper into it!

 # ChangeLog
+## v0.4.1
+- Fix the issue where objects often break when placed in the CART (sorry about that).

 ## v0.4.0
 - MASSIVE refactor of the mod (YES!
 Again XD)
 - Improved mod behavior in multiplayer